greatestusername/MIDI2ABC2TorchRNN/README.md

 This will run the 'sample.lua' script over the checkpoint file in the 'cv/' directory named 'yourchosencheckpointname_11000.t7'
 Telling the script to 'sample' (generate) some data with a 'temperature' (the amount of randomness between 0 and 1) of '0.71'
-The 'start_text' of 'X: 1' (the start of an ABC notation pattern) will seed the data generation.
+The 'start_text' of 'X: 1' (matching the start of an ABC notation pattern) will seed the data generation.
 The sample output will be stopped at '9900' characters then routed '>' to a file named 'midioutput.txt'

 The file midioutput.txt contains the newly generated abc notation patterns.
 If you view the file you should see NEW ABC patterns similar to the ABC notation example pattern shown earlier.

 **Copy the midioutput.txt file from the docker container to a local folder**
+(This command should be typed in your host console not the docker torch-rnn console)

 `docker cp CONTAINERID:root/torch-rnn/midioutput.txt /host/path/to/copy/file/to/midioutput.txt`

 Example:
 `docker cp c849b04dd3f8:root/torch-rnn/midioutput.txt /home/greatestusername/Downloads/lstm-midis/midioutput.txt`

+This will copy the generated midioutput.txt to the path indicated on your desktop.

 **Next: split the midioutput.txt**
 Split the file at the start of each ABC pattern (denoted by "X:") to produce individual ABC pattern files with an .abc extension